 By Kara Sherrer

-Nashville is a city on the rise.
-Tourists from around the globe are visiting the Music City in droves.
-Estimates vary, but anywhere between 50 and 100 people move to city everyday.
-With a vibrant and distinctive culture, booming entertainment scene and business environment, and a two-hour flight away from nine of the top 10 metro areas in the country, Nashville’s growing prominence is no fluke.
+Nashville is a city on the rise, and its economy is growing at the fastest rate in the country, according to some reports.
+With a vibrant and distinctive culture, booming entertainment scene, diverse business landscape, and only a 2-hour flight away from 9 of the top 10 metro areas in the country, Nashville’s growing prominence is no fluke.

 Vanderbilt’s 330+ acre campus, home to the Owen Graduate School of Management, is located in the heart of the city.
-Students at Vanderbilt Business have a plethora of living options at their fingertips, from high-rise apartments near bars to standalone houses by parks.
+Students at Vanderbilt Business have a plethora of living options at their fingertips, from high-rise apartments by entertainment districts to standalone houses by parks.

 We’ve outlined the general boundaries of Nashville’s most popular areas, capturing their distance from campus; the general atmosphere; notable landmarks; food, drink, and entertainment offering; and living options.
 Explore the Music City below.